mnot/ietf-comments/README.md

 > pip3 install ietf-comments

-## Use
+## Processing AD and Directorate Comments

-To validate a comments file and see the issues it contains, run:
+To validate a AD or Directorate review in the [IETF Comment Markdown format](#format) and see the identified issues, run:

 > ietf-comments _filename_

-To create a GitHub issue for each issue in the comments, set `GITHUB_ACCESS_TOKEN` in your environment to a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and run:
+To create a GitHub issue for each issue, set `GITHUB_ACCESS_TOKEN` in your environment to a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and run:

 > ietf-comments -g _owner/repo_ _filename_